brandonmailhiot/SynthJS/README.md

 # Introduction
-SynthJS is an interpreter and toolset for the Synth Web Audio Programming Language.
-Its core JavaScript parsing engine leverages the capabilities of the Web Audio API, allowing SynthJS to distill complex compositions, effects, and instruments into JSON-structured sequences.
+SynthJS is a music production framework and DSL that leverages the Web Audio API to translate compositions, effects, and instruments into JSON-structured sequences.

 ## Related applications